 Stay ahead of the technology curve

 Technology is an important part of the daily life of younger employees — and they know how to use it to improve efficiency.
-This young talent group will likely try to integrate intuitive devices and online services used in their personal lives into the workplace, such as tablets, video chat, social media and cloud computing.
+This talent group will likely try to integrate intuitive devices and online services used in their personal lives into the workplace, such as tablets, video chat, social media and cloud computing.

 Managers can leverage their deep understanding of technology by involving them in purchasing decisions.
 Some forward-thinking manufacturers have even added young talent to their boards of directors to increase diversity and offer fresh, technology-driven perspectives on such issues as strategic investment decisions and data security.

 Manufacturers and young talent can be a winning combination.
 But first manufacturers need to refresh the sector’s image by promoting flexible work options and personal development opportunities, investing in user-friendly technology and participating in PLTW programs.
-Contact your financial advisor to brainstorm creative solutions and maximize the tax benefits of attracting and hiring young talent.